Discovering the Representation Bottleneck of Graph Neural Networks: Multi-order Interactions for Graphs

-$I^{(m)}(i,j)$ in Equ.~\ref{equ: multi_order_interaction} is designed to analyze the influence of interactions over the integral system (\emph{e.g.}, a molecule or a galaxy) and is therefore only suitable in the circumstance of graph-level prediction.
-However, many graph learning problems are node-level tasks~\citep{zachary1977information}.
-For the sake of measuring the effects of those interactions on each component (\emph{e.g.}, atom or particle) of the system, we introduce a new metric as the following:
+\paragraph{Node-level Multi-order Interaction} $I^{(m)}(i,j)$ in Equ.~\ref{equ: multi_order_interaction} is designed to analyze the influence of interactions over the integral system (\emph{e.g.}, a molecule or a galaxy) and is therefore only suitable in the circumstance of graph-level prediction.
+However, many graph learning problems are node-level tasks.
+For the sake of measuring the effects of those interactions on each component (\emph{e.g.}, atom or particle) of the system, we introduce a new metric as follows: